crispinanderson/react-external-svg/README.md

 # react-external-svg
 A simple tool to load external SVG files and convert to react elements and attach props, styles and methods.

-##### Use if:
+##### Use when you:

-* No access to the svg at build time.
+* Have no access to the svg at build time.
-* Need to dynamically accept an svg.
+* Need to dynamically accept an svg at run time.
 * Need to be able to apply static or dynamic properties and styling to the loaded svg.

 ##### Example use case:

 * Users upload an svg logo
-* Logo can be customised within your online logo editor react app
+* Logo can be customized within your online logo editor react app
 * The updated logo can then be downloaded by the user

-This tool was created for a very specific use case and has an unnessecary overhead if you can build the SVG directly into your codebase, in which case i would recomend manually converting your svg to jsx or importing as a module with CRA or converting with something like <a href='https://react-svgr.com/' > SVGR </a>
+This tool was created for a very specific use case and has an unnecessary overhead if you can build the SVG directly into your codebase, in which case i would recommend manually converting your svg to jsx or importing as a module with CRA or converting with something like <a href='https://react-svgr.com/' > SVGR </a>

 ### Usage
 ```